Murder in the City of Light

-Let’s get one thing straight: the responsibility for last night’s disgusting massacre in Paris belongs to the shrunken specimens of humanity that carried them out and the organization that sent them to do it.
-The attacks are yet more evidence – if any were needed – that Daesh/ISIS is one of the most vicious and repugnant gangs of mass murderers in history, and differs from its more prolific predecessors only in terms of what they are able to achieve, rather than from any moral or ethical scruples regarding who they have the right to kill.
+Let’s get one thing straight: The responsibility for last night’s disgusting massacre in Paris belongs to the shrunken specimens of humanity that carried them out and the organization that sent them to do it.
+The attacks are yet more evidence that Daesh/ISIS is one of the most vicious and repugnant gangs of mass murderers in history, and differs from its more prolific predecessors only in terms of what they are able to achieve, rather than from any moral or ethical scruples regarding who they have the right to kill.

 Consider these words from today’s statement claiming responsibility for the ‘miracle’ that took place last night.
 Beginning with an invocation to the ‘all merciful Allah’ – truly an oxymoron in the mouths of these dim fanatics, the statement goes on to gloat and exult in the murder of more than a hundred peaceful citizens in the following terms:

-Yes, what an amazing achievement for these righteous executioners to have killed ‘hundreds of idolaters participating in a party of perversity’ in the ‘foul smelling streets of Paris’ without ever realizing that they were the ones who really stank.
+Yes, what an amazing achievement for these righteous executioners to have attacked “hundreds of idolaters participating in a party of perversity” in the “foul smelling streets of Paris” without ever realizing that they were the ones who really stank.

-This statement is an example of the kind of language that gives language a bad name;- it belongs purely to the category of maledicta – words of hate, intended to reduce certain categories of human beings into vile objects worthy only of virtuous extermination.
+This statement is the kind of language that gives language a bad name – it belongs to the category of maledicta – words of hate, intended to reduce certain categories of human beings into vile objects worthy only of virtuous extermination.
 But the executioners of Daesh/ISIS are the ones who are truly vile, and they have demonstrated their vileness again and again, in Mosul, Raqqa, and Kobane, in Ankara, and Beirut, and so many other places.

 I don’t know why it’s so difficult for some sections of ‘the left’ to recognize these qualities.
 Instead I look on Facebook and elsewhere in the Internet to find angry and evidence-free references to the involvement of ‘Isra-hell’, or NATO in last night’s killings.
 Armchair military experts ask knowingly how a group of armed men could manage to attack a major city with automatic weapons.